MagicSmokeBlog/.github/README.md

-# The MagicSmokeBlog's magic repository.
+# The MagicSmokeBlog's magic repository